Pinoy rock: 1990s

 To add to the plight of the underground bands, radio stations would not play their music due to the payola system in the radio industry despite the fact that most of these bands, if not all, had self-produced (indie) albums.
 But DWLA 105.9 challenged the current system by providing a venue for the bands to broadcast their original songs.
 Pinoy rock enthusiasts were finally elated to hear their favorite underground bands ruling the airwaves.

-The commercial success of Eraserheads paved the way for more Pinoy rock acts such as Rivermaya, Siakol, Rizal Underground and The Youth getting record deals and spawning singles such as "Ulan" and "Bilanggo".
+The commercial success of Eraserheads paved the way for more Pinoy rock acts such as Rivermaya, Siakol, Rizal Underground and the Youth getting record deals and spawning singles such as "Ulan" and "Bilanggo".
 Some brave all-female bands got signed (Kelt's Cross, Tribal Fish, Agaw Agimat) and a few solo artists as well (Maegan Aguilar, Bayang Barrios, DJ Alvaro).
 Rappers crossed over with great success (Francis M with Hardware Syndrome and Erectus), despite some earlier controversy with hip hop-bashing allegedly incited by some artists.
 These bands adopted a variety of influences both in image and music; many fell under a particular genre; however, the crossing over of styles was most often inevitable.

-By the ‘90s, the hardcore punk scene had begun to die down in Manila.
-“All the punks disappeared,” recalls Jep Peligro, creator of Konspirazine, a prominent zine published in the late ‘90s and early ‘00s documenting the local DIY music scene.
-Still, there were hubs of activity if you knew where to look, such as in Laguna, a province southeast of Manila with a rich DIY punk culture, and the neighboring Cavite region, which is jointly called Strong South known as the Punk capital of the Philippines.
+By the 1990s, the hardcore punk scene had begun to die down in Manila.
+"All the punks disappeared," recalls Jep Peligro, creator of Konspirazine, a prominent zine published in the late '90s and early 2000s documenting the local DIY music scene.
+Still, there were hubs of activity in places such as in Laguna, a province southeast of Manila with a rich DIY punk culture, and the neighboring Cavite region, which is jointly called Strong South known as the punk capital of the Philippines.